kuzzmi/ember-cli-webfontloader/README.md

 ember install ember-cli-webfontloader
 ```

-## Versionining
+## Versioning

 Take into account that version >= 0.4.x of this addon require Ember 2.x and fastboot >=1.0.rc1
-Please use 0.3.2 if you don't fulfull both requirements.
+Please use 0.3.2 if you don't fulfill both requirements.

 ## Configuration

-To load fonts you have to configure your `config/environment.js` file and set font-families as propery of `webFontConfig` object.
+To load fonts you have to configure your `config/environment.js` file and set font-families as property of `webFontConfig` object.

 For details about the WebFont configuration please refer WebFontLoader official [documentation](https://github.com/typekit/webfontloader/blob/master/README.md)